 The number of people you’ll be feeding is also important – this will dictate what size barbecue you need and how best to set it up.

-If the barbecue is going to take up half the garden, you might want to get one you can wheel away once the cooking’s done.
+If the barbecue party is going to take up half the garden, you might want to get one you can wheel away once the cooking’s done.

 2. Coals need to be at optimum temperature